Symmetries for a High Level Neural Decoder on the Toric Code: Numerical Results

 Similar effects could be observed on both the $3\times3$ and the $7\times7$ toric code.
-On the $3\times3$ code, the improvements gained by employing symmetries are much smaller.
+On the $3\times3$ code, the improvements gained by employing symmetries are much smaller (\autoref{fig:FFNN3x3-RelativeError}).
 Here, a data set of size $10^6$ was already sufficient to obtain large improvements over \ac{mwpm} even without the use of symmetries.
 Two networks were trained, one with aligned data and one with uncentered data.
 Both networks used 2 hidden layers of sizes $500,250$, a training duration of $10^5$ iterations and a constant learning rate of $0.001$.
 The relative improvement of the aligned over the uncentered network at $p = 0.1$ was about $4\%$, and at $p = 0.03$ it was about $2\%$.
-Furthermore, it was noticeable that the training error of the aligned decoder was actually worse, while the validation error was improved.
-This is in contrast to the examples above, where both training and validation error were improved.
-Therefore it seems that in this case, the inclusion of symmetries mainly helps with generalization.
-In the examples on the $5 \times 5$ toric code above the symmetries were also useful in finding a good fit to the training data at all.
+We also considered the training error of the decoder (not shown in the figures).
+The training error of the aligned decoder was worse than the training error of the uncentered decoder, while the test error was improved as explained above.
+This is in contrast to the examples on the $5 \times 5$ toric code, where both training and test errors were improved.
+Therefore it seems that in this case, the inclusion of symmetries mainly helps with generalization and prevents over-fitting to the training data.
+On the $5 \times 5$ toric code the symmetries were also useful in finding a good fit to the training data at all.
 The main reason why the explicit inclusion of symmetries is less important for the $3\times3$ code is that the training set is large enough to learn the invariances by "brute force".
 For the $3\times3$ toric code, there are $2^{18} = 262144$ different syndromes, so one expects a large fraction of the possible syndrome to appear in a training set of size $10^6$.
 However for the $5\times5$ toric code there are $2^{50} \approx 1.1*10^{15}$ different syndromes, so even a training set of size $10^7$ will never cover the whole syndrome space.
 Therefore, for the $5\times5$ code, it is more important to introduce the invariances.